Our services

 When I arrived to Linknet I was surprised by the simplicity of how the teacher explains English grammar.
 Till that moment I was so confused in it, but there I saw the connections between the grammatical parts.
 Also, the examples given by the teacher during the classes were from daily life, so I could implement them in my daily activities in Edinburgh.
 I liked as well that the teacher doesn’t act differently when someone made a mistake and I think this encourage people to improve their English.
 The teacher was very patient to explain me when I have doubts in some grammatical rules.
 The material provided during the classes contained very useful information.
 At the same time, arriving from a long and exhausting day in front of the computer, I received from Linknet a lot of energy, positivity, moments of laugh, that I missed so much in this cold environment.
 In my opinion, the quality of these English classes is better than a university course.
 I am very satisfied with the information I received at Linknet."

-The NINT project has three components: befriending, events and English language.
+The No more Isolation, No more Tears (NINT) project has three components: befriending, events and English language.

 1. Befriending